01 June 2010

 Conclusions: The performance as measured with clinical and numerical accuracy criteria illustrates the improved accuracy of the proposed algorithm in comparison with the CGMS Gold algorithm.
 A significant improvement in hypoglycemia detection was observed.

-Keywords: Hypoglycemia - pathology, Glucose - metabolism, Gas Chromatography-Mass Spectrometry - methods, Diabetes Mellitus, Type 1 - diagnosis, Calibration, Blood Glucose Self-Monitoring - methods, Algorithms, Adult, Adolescent, Male, Models, Biological, Models, Statistical, Reproducibility of Results
+Keywords: Hypoglycemia - pathology, Glucose - metabolism, Gas Chromatography-Mass Spectrometry - methods, Diabetes Mellitus, Type 1 - diagnosis, Calibration, Blood Glucose Self-Monitoring - methods, Algorithms, Adolescent, Models, Biological, Models, Statistical, Reproducibility of Results

 01 June 2023 : EditorialEditorial: Infectious Disease Surveillance Using Artificial Intelligence (AI) and its Role in Epidemic and Pandemic Preparedness

 Med Sci Monit 2023; 29:e941209

 05 Jun 2023 : Clinical ResearchComparison of Texture and Color Enhancement Imaging with White Light Imaging in 52 Patients with Short-Segm...